MicrosoftDocs/Devices-docs/surface-hub/miracast-troubleshooting.md

 If there are multiple Wi-Fi networks or access points in the environment, some channel switching is unavoidable.
 This is best addressed by ensuring all Wi-Fi drivers are up to date.

+## Surface Hub Miracast channels 149-165 not supported in Europe, Japan, Israel

+In compliance with regional governmental regulations, all 5-GHz wireless devices in Europe, Japan, and Israel do not support the U-NII-3 band.
+In Surface Hub, the channels that are associated with U-NII-3 are 149 through 165.
+This includes Miracast connection on these channels.
+Therefore, Surface Hubs that are used in Europe, Japan, and Israel can't use channels 149 through 165 for Miracast connection.

+For more information see the [U-NII](https://en.wikipedia.org/wiki/U-NII) topic on Wikipedia.

+> [!NOTE]
+> Microsoft provides third-party contact information to help you find additional information about this topic.
+This information may change without notice.
+Microsoft does not guarantee the accuracy of third-party information.

 ## Contact Support

 If you have questions or need help, you can [create a support request](https://support.microsoft.com/supportforbusiness/productselection).